 In this Oil and Gas 101 video, we take a trip around a well site and explain what each piece of equipment is doing to separate the oil, gas, and water being produced.

+The rod pump is positioned in the well bore where it brings the resource out of the ground and into the well head.
 This pumping unit attaches to a series of rods, and at the bottom of the rod is a pump.
 It’s a sleeve with a plunger inside with a check valve ball at the bottom and a check valve at the top.

 2-phase Vertical Separator